FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 How about a hip-hop tour?

-Well, my Bedford-Stuyvesant tour can touch on hip-hop, but I wouldn't call it a hip-hop tour.
+Well, my Bedford-Stuyvesant tour can touch on hip-hop, given for example some Notorious B.I.G. murals, but I wouldn't call it a hip-hop tour.
 Too many other interesting things to see.
 And Brooklyn is changing, as gentrification overtakes some hip-hop spots.
 (Others offer hip-hop tours.)

 Can you lead a tour of the Brooklyn Navy Yard or the Brooklyn Army Terminal?